realworldocaml/book/en/04-lists-options-and-patterns.md

 intermediate list is not very expensive.
-The performance of the two implementations is not significantly different, with one exception: the tail-recursive implementation will not cause a stack overflow for large lists, while the simple non-tail-recursive implementation will.
+The performance of the two implementations is not significantly different, with one exception: the tail-recursive implementation will not cause a stack overflow for large lists, while the simple non-tail-recursive implementation will have problems with large lists.

-## Original stuff (placeholder -- do not review)
+## Heterogenous values

+Lists are fairly general, but there are several reasons why you might not want to use them.

+* Large lists often have poor performance.
+* The list length is variable, not fixed.
+* The data in a list must have the same type.

+In the tabulaton example that we used to start this chapter, the `List` is not a good choice for each entry in the table.
 Now, let's think about how you might actually use this interface in practice.
-Usually, when you have data to render in a table, that data comes in the form of a list of objects of some sort, where you need to extract data from each record for each of the columns.
+Usually, when you have data to render in a table, the data entries are described more precisely by a record.
 So, imagine that you start off with a record type for representing information about a given programming language:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 type style =